-The School Counseling Program offers two options for completing the 48-credit degree:
+The School Counseling Program prepares students to work in urban focused school settings.
+There are two options for completing the 48-credit degree:

-- The School Counseling Fellows Program is an intensive full-time training program for individuals interested in urban-focused school counseling.
-Students graduate in 15 months. - The School Counseling Flexible Program is a part-time program.
-Students have a maximum of five years to complete the program.
+• The School Counseling Fellows Program is an intensive full-time training program that not only prepares students to work in urban-focused school settings, their field experience placements are in urban schools.
+Students graduate in 15 months.

+• The School Counseling Flexible Program is a part-time program that prepares students to work in urban-focused school settings.
+Students have a maximum of five years to complete the program, but are encouraged to follow a prescribed program of study.